 ITE vehicle trip generation rates typically presume a stand-alone retail building with customer parking provided on-site, a characteristic common throughout the County except in more urban areas.
-Where retail uses are incorporated as an ancillary use within a mixed use building, these Guidelines presume no new person trips are generated where a nominal amount of ancillary ground floor retail exists in a mixed use building that- is predominantly residential or office.
+Where retail uses are incorporated within a mixed use building, these Guidelines presume no new person trips are generated where a nominal amount of ancillary ground floor retail exists in a mixed use building that is predominantly residential or office.
 The presumption that no new person trips are generated applies for up to 15,000 GSF of retail space in a building that has least 90% of its FAR devoted to non-retail uses as long as no parking spaces for retail customers are included in the site plan.
-For sites located within Parking Lot Districts (PLD), an applicant proposing ground floor retail with parking requirements achieved through participation in the PLD may assume 1.0 peak hour vehicle trip, 0.5 peak hour pedestrian trip, and 0.5 peak hour transit trip for each 1,000 gross square feet of retail space.